CartoDB/carto-workshop/04-database/exercises/sql-advanced.md

 The main objective of this workshop is to showcase a few features from Postgres and Postgis that are not usually seen on typical GIS applications.

-If at the end of this content you think you are still interested in more, we recommend:
+If you loved this workshop and want to learn more about Postgres/PostGIS, check out:

-* [Modern SQL](https://modern-sql.com/slides) in commercial and Open Source databases
+* this [presentation](https://modern-sql.com/slides) on Modern SQL in commercial and Open Source databases.
-* Abel Vázquez [awesome blogpost](https://abelvm.github.io/sql/sql-tricks/) about tips and tricks.
-You may want to explore more contents on his blog
+* this [awesome blogpost](https://abelvm.github.io/sql/sql-tricks/) from Abel Vázquez on "Some little known PostgreSQl/PostGIS tips & tricks".
+Explore the rest of his [blog](https://abelvm.github.io/) for more great content.
-* Talk by Paul Ramsey about Scaling PostGIS · [slides and script](http://s3.cleverelephant.ca/2017-cdb-postgis.pdf) and [video](https://vimeo.com/250498574)
+* this [talk](https://vimeo.com/250498574) from Paul Ramsey on Scaling PostGIS · [slides and script](http://s3.cleverelephant.ca/2017-cdb-postgis.pdf)

 ## Set up

-For this workshop we will use [CARTO](https://carto.com) as a convenient way to interact with Postgres, no installation or configuration for you.
-You don't even need an account because we'll use some public demo datasets.
+For this workshop, we will use [CARTO](https://carto.com) as a convenient way to interact with Postgres, which will require no installation or configuration by you.
+You won't even need an account; we're using public demo datasets.

-As a client for this workshop we will use a web application that can interact with CARTO, it's called [Franchise](https://franchise.cloud/) and you can access to an instance of it with the CARTO connector enabled here: [https://franchise.carto.io/](https://franchise.carto.io/).
+As a client for this workshop, we will use a web application that can interact with CARTO: [Franchise](https://franchise.cloud/).
+You can access to an instance of it, with the CARTO connector enabled, here: [https://franchise.carto.io/](https://franchise.carto.io/).

-Use the following parameters:
+From the side menu, navigate to 'CARTO', then use the following parameters to connect:

 * Host name: `carto.com`
 * User name: `carto-workshops`